nadarmurugan/Bash-Scripting/README.md

 ## 🛠️ Current Project Status: **Phase 1 (Bash Mastery)**

 I am currently focusing on core Linux automation.
 Each new script I learn will be categorized into its own folder.
+This is looking very solid!
+It reads like a professional "DevOps Portfolio in Progress."
+I have refined the structure, added a more dynamic feel, and included those specific banners you wanted for the "Coming Soon" tech stack.

 ### 📂 Repository Structure
 ```bash